What is Deferred Rent Under ASC 842?

 In lease accounting, deferred rent happens when the cash rental payment varies from its expense recognized on the financial statements and occurs when the tenant is provided free rent in one or more periods, or if there are escalating rent payments.
-Here is everything you need to know about deferred rent ASC 840 rules.
+Here is everything you need to know about deferred rent under ASC 840 and ASC 842 rules.

 Where is Deferred Rent on the Balance Sheet?

-Deferred rent is a liability on the balance sheet and occurs when rent payments are lower than the straight-line rent expense.
+Deferred rent journal entries are liabilities on the balance sheet and occur when rent payments are lower than the straight-line rent expense.